 Lily labelling in supermarkets

-Lilies are very poisonous to cats and can cause them to go into kidney failure.
-It
+Many people do not realise that beautiful lilies are very poisonous to cats and can cause them to go into kidney

 We have had a largely positive response to our requests.
 All the supermarkets include a warning about lilies posing a risk to pets although none use our preferred wording which we will ask them to adopt.
 Asda, Co-op, Morrisons and Waitrose all display warnings in a prominent place on the front labels.
 M&S’s warnings are tiny so we will ask them to increase their size.
 Sainsbury’s and Tesco only display warnings on their back labels so we will ask them to add the wording to the front.
 Additionally, the chain of florists, Interflora, include a warning in their flower care booklet.